Green Traveller's Team

-Our team of staff and specialist contributors, including writers, photographers, videographers, and designers.
+Our team of staff and specialist contributors, including writers, designers, photographers, and videographers.

 Nic has more than 12 years experience creating content for some of the world's best known brands.
 She specialises in sustainability and communications, helping companies make the transition to reduce their carbon emissions.
 A lover of travel and the great outdoors, Nic is on a mission to explore the UK with her sidekick, Colin the dachshund.